tprasadtp/ubuntu-post-install/README.md

 - Empty lines are ignored.
 - If you wish to run python or other code, please use shell-script as wrapper.

+#### Honoring simulate flag
+Check for environment variable `AE_SIMULATE`.
+By default its false and is set to true, if `--simulate or -s` falg is used.

 ### All In one